 Interventional Pain Management Procedures:

 Often with progressive abdominal cancers, such as ovarian or pancreatic cancers, as they grow they can cause compression (pushing) or irritation to some of the nerves in the abdomen.
-When this occurs it can lead to severe pain, such that even large doses of opioids, such as Dilaudid or Fentanyl, simply cannot control the pain adequately without leading to unwanted side effects of sedation and constipation.
-If this occurs, an Interventional radiologist or anesthesiology trained pain specialist may be able to "block" this pain signal with ablation of the nerve.
-Using fluoroscopy guidance the nerve is targeted and a long needle is inserted into the nerve where either alcohol is injected, or cryoablation (freezing) is performed to ablate the nerve.
+When this occurs, it can lead to severe pain, such that even large doses of opioids, like Dilaudid or Fentanyl, simply cannot control the pain adequately without leading to unwanted side effects of sedation and constipation.
+If this occurs, an interventional radiologist or anesthesiology-trained pain specialist may be able to "block" this pain signal with ablation of the nerve.
+Using fluoroscopy guidance, the nerve is targeted and a long needle is inserted into the nerve where either alcohol is injected, or cryoablation (freezing) is performed to ablate the nerve.

-As you can see, IR can play many roles in the treatment of cancer or the management of certain side effects of cancer and it's treatment.
-Talk to your oncology team about how an interventional radiologist may play a role in your care team.
+IR can play many roles in the treatment of cancer or the management of certain side effects of cancer and its treatment.
+Talk to your oncology team about how an interventional radiologist may play a role in your care.

 Geschwind, J. F. H., & Soulen, M. C. (2016).
 Interventional Oncology: Principles and Practice of Image-Guided Cancer Therapy.
 Cambridge University Press.